 I bought the kids Psalty #8 which is a baseball theme.
 Since my husband is a big Braves fan the kids will love this one!

 I’ve seen a few good reviews on this book and wanted to check it out.
-But when I saw that Family Christian Stores has it for FIVE BUCKS this week, I knew I had to get it.
 This is a full-length movie about the death and resurrection of Jesus.

 10. Larry Watch